 clicking on the greyed-out box.

 (2) When you activate a plugin, the plugin provider receives the information that you have opened the relevant sub-page of our online offer.
-The data listed under point 4 of this declaration is also transferred; in the case of Facebook and Xing, the relevant providers in Germany have stated that only an anonymised IP address is collected.
+The data listed under point 4 of this declaration is also transferred; in the case of Facebook, the relevant providers in Germany have stated that only an anonymised IP address is collected.
 This happens regardless of whether you have an account with this plugin-provider and are logged in to it.
 If you are logged in to the plugin provider, this data is assigned to your account.
 If you press the activated button and link to the page, for example, the plugin provider will also save this information to your user account and publicly informs your contacts.
 If you do not want data to be assigned to your profile with the plugin provider, you must log out before pressing the button.

 (3) The plugin provider saves this data as a usage profile and uses this for the purposes of advertising, market research and/or user-friendly design of its website.
 This type of evaluation is carried out (even for users who are not logged in) mainly to produce relevant advertising and to inform other users of the social network about your activities on our website.
 You have the right to object to the creation of this user profile; if you wish to exercise this right, you will have to approach the relevant plugin provider.

 (4) You can obtain further information on the purpose and scope of data collection and how it is processed by the plugin provider in the data protection policies of these providers listed below.
 These also give you more information about your related rights and the settings you can use to protect your privacy.

 (5) Addresses of the relevant providers and URLs with their data protection policies: a) Facebook Inc., 1601 S California Ave, Palo Alto, California 94304, USA;

 b) Google Inc., 1600 Amphitheater Parkway, Mountainview, California 94043, USA;